Stoma: Stomatal crypts

 Stomatal crypts are sunken areas of the leaf epidermis which form a chamber-like structure that contains one or more stomata and sometimes trichomes or accumulations of wax.
 Stomatal crypts can be an adaption to drought and dry climate conditions when the stomatal crypts are very pronounced.
 However, dry climates are not the only places where they can be found.
-The following plants are examples of species with stomatal crypts or antechambers: Nerium oleander, conifers, and Drimys winteri which is a species of plant found in the cloud forest.
+The following plants are examples of species with stomatal crypts or antechambers: Nerium oleander, conifers, Hakea and Drimys winteri which is a species of plant found in the cloud forest.

 Stomata as pathogenic pathways

-Stomata are obvious holes in the leaf by which, as was presumed for a while, pathogens can enter unchallenged.
-However, it has been recently shown that stomata do in fact sense the presence of some, if not all, pathogens.
-However, with the virulent bacteria applied to Arabidopsis plant leaves in the experiment, the bacteria released the chemical coronatine, which forced the stomata open again within a few hours.
+Stomata are holes in the leaf by which pathogens can enter unchallenged.
+However, stomata can sense the presence of some, if not all, pathogens.
+However, pathogenic bacteria applied to Arabidopsis plant leaves can release the chemical coronatine, which induce the stomata to reopen.

 Stomata and climate change

 Response of stomata to environmental factors

-Drought inhibits stomatal opening, but moderate drought has not had a significant effect on stomatal closure of soya beans.
-There are different mechanisms of stomatal closure.
-Low humidity stresses guard cells causing turgor loss, termed hydropassive closure.
-Hydroactive closure is contrasted as the whole leaf effected by drought stress, believed to be most likely triggered by abscisic acid.

 Photosynthesis, plant water transport (xylem) and gas exchange are regulated by stomatal function which is important in the functioning of plants.

 Stomata are responsive to light with blue light being almost 10 times as effective as red light in causing stomatal response.
 Research suggests this is because the light response of stomata to blue light is independent of other leaf components like chlorophyll.
 Guard cell protoplasts swell under blue light provided there is sufficient availability of potassium.
 Multiple studies have found support that increasing potassium concentrations may increase stomatal opening in the mornings, before the photosynthesis process starts, but that later in the day sucrose plays a larger role in regulating stomatal opening.
 Zeaxanthin in guard cells acts as a blue light photoreceptor which mediates the stomatal opening.
 The effect of blue light on guard cells is reversed by green light, which isomerizes zeaxanthin.

 Stomatal density and aperture (length of stomata) varies under a number of environmental factors such as atmospheric CO2 concentration, light intensity, air temperature and photoperiod (daytime duration).

 Decreasing stomatal density is one way plants have responded to the increase in concentration of atmospheric CO2 ([CO2]atm).
 Although changes in [CO2]atm response is the least understood mechanistically, this stomatal response has begun to plateau where it is soon expected to impact transpiration and photosynthesis processes in plants.

+Drought inhibits stomatal opening, but research on soybeans suggests moderate drought does not have a significant effect on stomatal closure of its leaves.
+There are different mechanisms of stomatal closure.
+Low humidity stresses guard cells causing turgor loss, termed hydropassive closure.
+Hydroactive closure is contrasted as the whole leaf affected by drought stress, believed to be most likely triggered by abscisic acid.